 - The Canadian Securities Administrators ("CSA") published for comment a proposal to make significant changes to the regime governing rights offerings (the "Proposed Changes").

 What is a rights offering?

-A rights offering is an offering of securities to an issuer's existing security holders entitling them to buy new securities at a specified price.
+A rights offering is an offering of securities to an issuer's existing security holders to buy new securities at a specified price.
 In Canada, this activity requires the issuer to provide a prospectus or establish that it has an exemption from the prospectus requirements.

 What is the existing regime in Canada for rights offerings?

-In Canada, a rights offering can either be carried out under a prospectus or under a rights offering circular.
+In Canada, rights offering can either be carried out under a prospectus or under a rights offering circular.
 In either case, a review of the offering document by the relevant securities commission(s) has been required.
 Rights offerings must also be left open for participation by existing shareholders for a period of at least 21 days.
 Research by the CSA indicates that the average length of time to complete a rights offering is 85 days.
 This has discouraged some issuers from pursuing rights offerings.

 What changes have been made?

 The New Exemption will be available in Ontario to permit offerings to existing security holders.
 It includes investment limits (of $15,000 per purchaser, unless suitability advice is obtained) and securities issued will have a four-month hold period.